Nebius-Academy/knowledge-base/_posts/2025-04-03-advanced-transformer-architectures.md

 In this long read, we'll discuss some of the milestones of transformer architecture development, which has shaped how today's LLM are built.

+# A short recap

+Before we start, let's briefly recall the overall transformer architecture.

+A transformer

 # MLP (FFN)

 A feedforward block in a transformer is often a two-layer MLP, which originally had ReLU activation: